sonyarianto/fluent-ui-mix-match-with-tailwind-css/README.md

 Simple demo to show you that we can use Microsoft FluentUI 2 Web Components with Tailwind CSS.

 ## Stacks
-- MS FluentUI 2 Web Components CDN version (just to quick show).
+- Microsoft FluentUI 2 Web Components CDN version (just to quick show).
 - Tailwind CSS CDN version (just to quick show).
 - Tailwind CSS config with prefix set to `tw-`.